abwilf/deepspeech/README.md

 # DeepSpeech Wrapper
 DeepSpeech is a powerful opensource transcription tool.
-This repository implements a wrapper over the python `deepspeech` module enabling it to perform well with arbitrary audio lengths (the model has difficulty with audio sequences longer than 30 seconds).
-This wrapper draws heavily on the [deepspeech documentation](https://github.com/mozilla/DeepSpeech-examples/tree/r0.7/vad_transcriber), but also yields word level timestamps and is parallelized across 6 threads, which the documentation does not offer.
+This repository acts as a wrapper over the python `deepspeech` module, enabling it to perform well with arbitrary audio lengths (the model has difficulty with segments longer than 30 seconds).
+This project builds on the documentation by parallelizing transcription and providing word level timestamps.
+For more information, see the [deepspeech documentation](https://github.com/mozilla/DeepSpeech-examples/tree/r0.7/vad_transcriber).

 ## Usage
 ### CLI